tradingstrategy-ai/docs/source/programming/code-examples/dataset-download.rst

 This is a generic example how to access Trading Strategy datasets by hand.

-If you are a Python user, you should use the `trading-strategy` package to access the data.
+If you are a Python user, you should use the `trading-strategy` package to access the data (see :ref:`tutorial`).
 In thes examples, we give Python pseudocode other programming languages can adapt.

 Downloading datasets programmatically